Subspace-Protected Topological Phases and Bulk-Boundary Correspondence

 The scheme of topological phases is extended into non-Hermitian systems with symmetries and gap structures enlarged from Hermitian cases \cite{Rudner2009,Sato2012,Hu2011,Esaki2011,Schomerus2013,Longhi2015,Lee2016,Leykam2017,Xu2017,Shen2018,Kozii2024,Takata2018,Gong2018,Kawabata2019,Yao2018,Yao2018b,Kunst2018,McDonald2018,Lee2019,Liu2019,Lee2019b,Kawabata2019b,Zhou2019,Herviou2019,Zirnstein2021,Borgnia2020,Kawabata2019c,Yokomizo2019,Okuma2019,Lee2019c,Wanjura2020,Zhang2020,Okuma2020,Sone2020,Yi2020,Kawabata2020,Terrier2020,Bessho2021,Denner2021,Okugawa2020,Kawabata2020b,Kawabata2021,Zhang2022,Sun2021,Delplace2021,Franca2022,Yoshida2022,Nakamura2024,Wang2024,Ma2024,Schindler2023,Nakai2024,Nakamura2023,Denner2023,Hamanaka2024,Nakamura2024b,Shiozaki2024,Ashida2020,Bergholtz2021,Okuma2023,Lin2023,Zhu2024}.
 Above all, point-gapped topological phases are intrinsic in non-Hermitian bulk systems \cite{Kawabata2019b} and can cause anomalous boundary behaviors such as non-Hermitian skin effects \cite{Lee2016,Yao2018,Okuma2020,Zhang2020} or the emergence of exceptional boundary states \cite{Terrier2020,Denner2021,Nakamura2024}.
 Symmetry also enriches the point-gapped topological phases; for instance, $\mathbb{Z}_2$ skin effects occur protected by transpose-type time-reversal symmetry (TRS$^\dag$) \cite{Okuma2020}.

 However, several topological phenomena in free-fermion systems challenge explanation beyond conventional notion of symmetry.
-For instance, recent studies have observed topological zero modes protected by a so-called sub-symmetry in some Hermitian systems with broken sublattice symmetry \cite{Jangjan2022,Wang2023,Liu2023,Kang2024,Kang2024}.
+For instance, recent studies have observed topological zero modes protected by a so-called sub-symmetry in some Hermitian systems with broken sublattice symmetry \cite{Jangjan2022,Wang2023,Liu2023,Verma2024,Verma2024b,Kang2024}.
 In non-Hermitian cases, trivial point-gapped systems have been reported to host skin modes even with no symmetry \cite{Guo2023,Zhou2025}.
 Thus, exploring general principles protecting topological phenomena is an elusive but urgent issue.

-In this Letter, we reveal that subspaces of Hilbert spaces serve as a principle to introduce a novel type of free-fermion topological phases in both Hermitian and non-Hermitian systems beyond conventional notion of symmetry.
+In this Letter, we reveal that subspaces of Hilbert spaces serve as a principle to introduce a novel type of free-fermion topological phases in both Hermitian and non-Hermitian systems beyond the conventional notion of symmetry.
 Specifically, we consider the following condition, which we call the \textit{subspace property}, for a Bloch Hamiltonian $H(\boldsymbol{k})$ acting on a Hilbert space $\mathcal{H}$ of internal degrees of freedom,

 where $\mathcal{M}$ and $\mathcal{M}'$ are subspaces of $\mathcal{H}$ independent of the wave vector $\boldsymbol{k}$, as illustrated in Fig.~\ref{fig:schematic_figure} (a).
+Note that the subspace property is not reduced to group-theoretical symmetry operations.
 We propose the concept of topological phases protected by the subspace property \eqref{eq:subspace_property}, dubbed \textit{subspace-protected topological phases}, and establish the bulk-boundary correspondence in the phases.
 Furthermore, we clarify the interplay of subspace-protected topological phases and internal symmetries.
-Toward application, we provide guideline for the search of physical platforms possessing the subspace property.
+Toward application, we provide searching guidelines for physical platforms possessing the subspace property.

 \textit{Consequences of the subspace property}.--- Prior to the investigation of subspace-protected topological phases, let us explain a physical interpretation of the subspace property.
 Although the subspace property in Eq.~\eqref{eq:subspace_property} is apparently mathematical, it is equivalent to a selection rule,